chromice/ae/README.md

 ae::options('log')->set('environment', true);
 ```

-If the request has `X-Requested-With` header  set to `XMLHTTPRequest` (commonly known as AJAX), instead of appending the log to the body of the response, æ will encode it into base64 and send it via `X-ae-log` header.
+If the request has `X-Requested-With` header  set to `XMLHTTPRequest` (commonly known as AJAX), instead of appending the log to the body of the response, æ will encode it into base64 and send it back via `X-ae-log` header.

 æ comes with a small HTML application called **Inspector**.
 It allows you to browse all logs generated for the current page, as well iframes or AJAX requests.
 Just make sure that */inspector* directory is located in the web root and instruct the log library to display inspect button on the page: